CompuCell3D/CompuCell3DDevelopersManual/docs/building_core_cc3d_cpp_code.rst

 .. code-block:: console

-    cd d:\src\
+    cd d:/src/
     git clone git@github.com:<your_github_name>/CompuCell3D.git

 Now we are ready to start configuring CompuCell3D build.
 The entire process of setting up code build for CC3D is based on conda-recipe that we use to build conda packages.
-It might be worth looking at the content of `D:\src\CompuCell3D\conda-recipes\` directory , in particular at the `D:\src\CompuCell3D\conda-recipes\bld.bat` file.
+It might be worth looking at the content of `D:/src/CompuCell3D/conda-recipes/` directory , in particular at the `D:/src/CompuCell3D/conda-recipes/bld.bat` file.
 We will leverage content of this file to construct invocation of the `cmake` command that will set up compilation of CompuCell3D in Visual Studio 2015.

 .. note::

-    I assumed that my forked repository was cloned to `D:\src\CompuCell3D`.
+    I assumed that my forked repository was cloned to `D:/src/CompuCell3D`.
 If you cloned it to a different folder you will need to adjust paths accordingly

 At this point we need to prepare conda environment that has all dependencies needed to compile CC3D.
 The main ones include Python and the VTK library, but there are many others so instead of listing them all here, let's leverage conda packages that we use to distribute CompuCell3D.
 As a first step let us create a conda environment (let's call it `cc3d_4413_310` but you can call it whatever you want) and install into it CompuCell3D 4.4.1